William P. Clark Jr.: Philanthropy

 In 1988, Clark was severely injured when he crashed his airplane on his ranch in Shandon, San Luis Obispo County, California.
 He was pulled from the wreck by Jesus Muñoz, his long-time ranch manager.
 In part due to his gratitude to God for his recovery, he and his family created a chapel on their ranch, and donated the Spanish ceiling of another to the Thomas Aquinas College library in Santa Paula, Ventura County.
 Each contains ceilings and other features from European buildings, purchased by Clark from the Hearst Corporation, via his close friend George Randolph Hearst Jr. The chapel in Shandon, known locally as Chapel Hill, is open to the public.

 The auditorium at Villanova Preparatory School in Ojai, California, was named in honor of Judge Clark, as a distinguished alumnus and in recognition of his gifts to the school.

 Personal life

-On May 5, 1955, Clark married the former Johanna M. "Joan" Brauner of Bern, Switzerland; they had five children.
+On May 5, 1955, Clark married the former Johanna M. "Joan" Brauner in Bern, Switzerland; they had five children.
 Joan Clark died in April 2009.